UIC-CS484/assignment-2---final-project-repository-group18/README.md

 For this test , user's email ID is provided to be deleted from the data.
 The response from the function/ DB is checked for the test

-### Plan Ahead (Updated)

-Going ahead we expect to check and perform unit testing for

-1. Checking the Users Detail Inputs --> COMPLETED
-2. Checking the password hashing functionality --> COMPLETED
-3. Checking functions related to database operations --> COMPLETED
-4. Authentication and Authorisation Tests

 ## Structure of project

 The project is divided into 3 parts,